Funmilayo Ransome-Kuti: Abeokuta Women's Union

 In 1932, Ransome-Kuti had helped establish the Abeokuta Ladies Club.
 The club focused on charity work, sewing, catering and adult education classes, and its early members were mostly Christian, Western-educated women from the middle class.
 By the 1940s, however, the club was moving in a more political direction.
 Inspired by an illiterate friend who asked her for help learning how to read, Ransome-Kuti began organizing literacy workshops for market women through the club, and she subsequently gained a greater understanding of social and political inequalities faced by many Nigerian women.
 Writing about the freedoms granted by her own more privileged background, Ransome-Kuti noted that "the true position of Nigerian women had to be judged from "the women who carried babies on their backs and farmed from sunrise to sunset … not women who used tea, sugar, and flour for breakfast".
 In 1944 she developed a successful campaign to stop local authorities seizing rice from market women under false pretenses.

 In 1946, the club was formally renamed the Abeokuta Women's Union (AWU), now open to all women in Abeokuta.
-The organisation now turned its focus to fighting unfair price controls and taxes imposed on market women, with Ransome-Kuti as the AWU's president.
+The organization now turned its focus to fighting unfair price controls and taxes imposed on market women, with Ransome-Kuti as the AWU's president.
 She had founded the union along with Grace Eniola Soyinka (her husband's niece and the mother of Nobel Laureate Wole Soyinka), and the AWU gradually grew to represent 20,000 official members, with up to 100,000 additional supporters.
 In an effort to unify women and avoid class conflict, Ransome-Kuti and other formally educated members spoke Yoruba and wore traditional Yoruba clothing to union meetings and events.

+In 1918, the colonial administration in Abeokuta introduced a gender-differentiated tax that required girls to pay from age 15, which was three years earlier than boys were expected to pay at age 18.
+There was also coercion involved in the process of collecting taxes, as the agents would sometimes strip women of their clothes under the guise of trying to verify their age, and those who were unable to pay were often jailed.
+At the time of the AWU's campaign in the late 1940s, local women had faced three decades of taxation without representation in government; this became a primary grievance and a slogan of the AWU.